fabanc/intern4-exercises/exercise-3/ReadMe.md

 This is a demonstration on how to set-up TypeScript and Intern to run multiple unit test suite, within a browser or a the command line.
 This is done by pointing `intern.json` to a single file called `all.js`.

 With that configuration, it is possible to run multiple test suites in a browser.
+The learning points compared to exercise 2 are covered next.

 # Learning points